top of page

 So the group that radicalized the most to the left is also the group suffering the most.
 But this left wing shift of young women has been happening worldwide the last 7 or so years.
 And we don't see the same effects on happiness or mental health as we see in our problematic English speaking countries.

 So the toxicity doesn't seem to be coming from progressive ideology or social justice orientations per se.
-Those things have been around a long time and are everywhere, but our crisis is new and in one place.
-Young progressive women in Latin America are doing just fine.
+Those things have been around a long time and are everywhere, but our crisis is new and in just a few places.
+Young progressive women in Latin America seem to be doing just fine.

 So what's left?